 So they may not have been too surprised to come here and find a new name and look.
 After all, I tend to often not like what I write and I’ve got time on my hands to fiddle with things.
 Also, the way I had been using my name in giant red letters as the blog’s name seemed a little over the top.

-OK, then, News & Views makes sense.
-But what the heck is Brome Hill?
+OK, then, but what the heck is Brome Hill?

 It’s a tribute of sorts to my dad, Tom Steinbach, and I can’t think of a better way to name this blog.
 If you read my ramblings in that newspaper whose name I still can’t bring myself to use, you are familiar with my dad.
 I wrote about him several times after he died in 2008 at age 69.